paulcair/paulcairns/README.md

 ## Usage

-Clone the repository and edit it according to your needs.
+Clone the repository to get access to my project files and edit it according to your needs.

 ## Webpage